 If books are lost we ask that a contribution be made towards their replacement.

 All children require a book bag to take school library books home in.
-A plastic supermarket bag is ideal.
-This practice will prolong the life of our valuable book resource.
+This practice will prolong the life of our valuable book resources.

 We are fortunate to have a solar heated swimming pool and during summer terms swimming is an important part of our curriculum.